Webist/InterServices/app/Service/readme.md

 ### External Services Env

+Services live inside a domain and independed form their execution envrionments.
+A service share's schema, contract and not class.
+The compablitity of a service is based on policy (business rules), not on business logic (process).

 Services are;
 + Performs a "global" specific task.
 (So any PHP object is a service if it used globally)
 + Each service do just one job.
-+ simpel to instantiate, invoke.
++ simple to instantiate, invoke.

 + Aggregations
 + Facade